Utah Admin. Code R315-261-4 - Exclusions

 was considered.
 Documentation shall be maintained for three years after the

-recycling operation has ceased.
+recycling operation has stopped.

-The emergency preparedness and response requirements found in Sections
+(F) The emergency preparedness and response

 R315-261-400,

-(24) Hazardous secondary material that is
+(24) Hazardous

-generated and then transferred to another person for the purpose of reclamation
+secondary material that is generated and then transferred to another person for

-is not a solid waste, provided that:
+reclamation is not a solid waste, provided:

-material is not speculatively accumulated, as defined in Subsection
+accumulated, as defined in Subsection

 R315-261-1(c)(8);

-(ii) The material is not handled by any
+(ii) the material is not handled by any

 person or facility other than the hazardous secondary material generator, the